<

 Example Configuration

-To use the plugin, initialize it via the initReadMore function, passing a selector and a parameters object.
-This allows tailoring its behavior to your site.
+To use the plugin, initialize it with the initReadMore function, passing a selector and a parameters object.
+This allows you to tailor the behavior to your website.

 Below is an example initialization with various parameters: